meineerde-cookbooks/znc/README.md

 Installs the [irclog2html](http://mg.pov.lt/irclog2html/) python package and configures it to process selected channels into HTML files.

+The irclog2html package still requires a little patch to actually work with ZNC.
+See the [respective bug on Launchpad](https://bugs.launchpad.net/irclog2html/+bug/1031642) for details.

 # Databags

 The cookbook is mainly configured through data bags.
 Each user has a data bag item under `znc_users`.
 An example databag item is below.